-Context/Condition: During the audit, we recommended material adjustments to present financial statements in accordance with the generally accepted accounting principles.
+Context/Condition: During the audit, we recommended a material adjustment to present financial statements in accordance with generally accepted accounting principles.

-Effect: Financial statements were adjusted for the proposed adjustments.
+Effect: Financial statements were adjusted for the proposed adjustment.

 Cause: Oversight by management.

 Recommendation: We recommend the Coliseum implement controls to ensure all transactions are accounted for and recorded in accordance with GAAP.